Wildlife Rehabilitation

 -

-We do not accept rabies vector species (RVS), adult mammals, songbirds, or reptiles
+Rabies vector species (RVS), adult mammals, songbirds, and reptiles are not accepted.

 Found an injured or orphaned wild animal?